 Wayfarer, Wayfaring Tree (Viburnum lantana)

-Wayfaring Tree is one of our two native viburnums (viburna?).
+Wayfaring Tree is one of our two native viburnums.
 Lovely autumn tints and strings of red and black berries deep into winter.

-These hedge plants all do best when cut back every other year as biennial trimming gives the plants a chance to flower and fruit.
-They therefore tend to make larger, shaggier hedges, but ones that teem with life.
+These hedge plants all do best when cut back every other year; biennial trimming gives the plants a chance to flower and fruit.
+They therefore tend to make larger, shaggier, wild looking hedges, that teem with life.